Skip to content

 James Okafor

 MeetGeek pricing is competitive if meetings directly affect revenue, handoffs, or customer follow-up.
-The free plan is a solid trial, Pro is the best starting point for most individuals, and Business is where the product becomes strongest for teams.
+The free plan is a real evaluation tier, Pro is the best starting point for most individual buyers, and Business is where the product becomes strongest for teams that need unlimited transcription and shared workflow visibility.

 + What we liked